SelinaHeller/ComputationalLinguistics/README.md

 # ComputationalLinguistics
-This is a repository to learn the content for the Computational Linguistics lecture
+This is a repository to learn the content of the Computational Linguistics lecture